Russia – Mt Elbrus (South Route)

 Mt Elbrus has two summits.
 The west summit at 5642m slightly higher than the east summit at 5621m.
 We will only be climbing the west summit, which is the summit that is included as part of the Seven Summits.

-Our summit climb will begin from the mountain huts area.
-Some teams choose to take a snow cat up to a higher altitude to increase their summit success.
+The summit climb begins from the mountain huts area.
+Some teams will choose to take a snow cat up to a higher altitude (4600m to 4700m) to increase their summit success.
 The team can make a group decision on the use of the snow cat (to be paid separately) after the two days of acclimatization.
 The snowline general starts at or after the mountain huts area in summer.
 The summit route up to Pastukhov Rocks is the same route used for the acclimatization climb.
 This section is a wide vertical open snow terrain, hence, possible for snow cats.
 After Pastukhov Rocks, there is a long narrow traverse that gradually goes up to the saddle in between the east and west peaks peaks.
 Beyond the saddle is a 40 – 60 degree steep section (around 200m) where a fixed rope has been put in place to ensure safety, followed by a wide open plato before a snow slope up to the peak.

 The descend from the summit to the mountain huts area is the same route as the ascend.

 The best time to climb Mt Elbrus is in summer, from June to September.
-July and August are warm and the weather is rather stable.
+July and August are warmest and the weather is rather stable.
 Hence, they are the best and most popular two months.

 Having said that, good weather for the summit day can never be guaranteed.
 Weather will always be an unpredictable element in the mountains.
 Due to its altitude and surrounding mountain range, Mt Elbrus can produce some extreme weather conditions with very low temperature and should not be underestimated by climbers.
 Its position between the Caspian Sea and the Black Sea - two large bodies of water - have an impact on wind and precipitation too.